back to overview

 ## $ EPITHET: chr "natalia" "natalia" "natalia" "natalia" ...

-There is no species column so make one by combining the columns Genus and Epithet:
+There is no column with the species name so let’s make one by combining the columns Genus and Epithet:

 Create a subset of the palm data set (4 palm species) From now on, we will only work with the following species: